Phosphate binder: Mechanism of action

+Sevelamer is an insoluble polymeric amine, which is protonated once in the intestines and this allows it to bind dietary phosphate.
+Phosphates are eliminated along with sevelamer, leading to a decrease in the body's phosphate levels.

 Medical use

 For people with chronic kidney failure, controlling serum phosphate is important because it is associated with bone pathology and regulated together with serum calcium by the parathyroid hormone (PTH).

-They are also used in hypoparathyroidism which presents with hypocalcemia with hyperphosphatemia.